Who can be a caregiver?

 We do this in several ways, including through family group conferences, hui a-whānau and our Whānau Care partnerships.

-We also need both whānau and non-kin caregivers who can care for children and young people in an emergency or when their usual caregiver takes a break.
+We also need both whānau or family and non-kin caregivers who can care for children and young people in an emergency or when their usual caregiver takes a break.

-People who provide care for children and young people through Oranga Tamariki need to be permanent New Zealand residents or New Zealand citizens.
+People who provide care for children or tamariki and young people or rangatahi through Oranga Tamariki need to be permanent New Zealand residents or New Zealand citizens.

 Caring for tamariki Māori

-Around 70% of children and young people in care are Māori, and we’re working in partnership with iwi and kāupapa Māori providers to connect tamariki Māori in care to caregivers from their whānau, hapū or iwi.
+Around 70% of children or tamariki and young people or rangatahi in care are Māori, and we’re working in partnership with iwi and kāupapa Māori providers to connect tamariki Māori in care to caregivers from their whānau, hapū or iwi.

 Through co-design we support our Whānau Care partners to determine their own ways of caring for their tamariki and rangatahi.